-Tip: Any connection that is cut can be reconnected using solder.
-Alternatively, a $0\Omega$ 0402 resistor can be mounted.
+Tip: Reconnect any cut connection by using solder.
+Alternatively, mount a 0Ω 0402 resistor.

-Tip: When the debugger is disconnected, an external debugger can be connected to holes shown in Figure 8-6.
-Details about connecting an external debugger are described in 4.6 Connecting External Debuggers.
+Tip: When the debugger is disconnected, an external debugger can be connected to holes, as shown in Figure 7-6.
+Details about connecting an external debugger are described in 3.6 Connecting External Debuggers.

-Figure 8-5.
+Figure 7-5.
 On-Board Debugger Connections Block Diagram

-Figure 8-6.
+Figure 7-6.
 On-Board Debugger Connection Cut Straps